 Primary Outcomes

 Our primary outcomes are differences between study arms (FAM-CHESS-C vs. A-CHESS-C vs. smartphone control) for 1) IP % risky drinking days and 2) dyad psychological distress.
 We selected these as the primary outcomes because psychological distress captures the physical and socio-emotional impacts of COVID and alcohol and comorbid drug use for IPs and CSOs.
-Reductions in alcohol and comorbid drug use are the primary means by which we hope to improve quality of life and reduce psychological distress.

 Secondary Outcomes

-There are several secondary outcomes.
-We will explore 1) IP abstinence, 2) dyad relationship satisfaction, and 3) dyad abusive behaviors.
+There are several secondary outcomes looking at the differences between our three study arms.
+We will examine 1) IP abstinence, 2) dyad relationship satisfaction, and 3) dyad abusive behaviors.

-Exploratory Outcomes

-We will also examine several exploratory outcomes including 1) partner % days alcohol/drug use, 2) dyad crisis healthcare use (ER, 30-day hospital readmits), and 3) dyad satisfaction with technology.

 Mediators

-For comparisons of A-CHESS-C vs. FAM-CHESS-C, we will test CSO’s use of couple alcohol–related communication as a mediator.
-We will test our mediation hypothesis that increases in Self-Determination Theory constructs of competence, relatedness, and peer support for the CSO, together with interim reductions in the IP’s motivation and extent of use of the app, will mediate effects of condition on other improvements in outcomes.
+Effects of A-CHESS-C vs. FAM-CHESS-C on improvements in primary outcomes (baseline to 12 months) will be mediated by improvement from baseline to 4 months in (1) CSO: Couple alcohol-related communication, (2) CSO: Peer support, (3) IP: Motivation, and (4) IP: Extent of use of app.

 Moderators

-We will examine moderation of effects of condition by dyad gender identities, severity of IP’s baseline alcohol use, and CSO’s extent of use of the app.
+The effect of study arm on primary outcomes may be moderated by patient and partner’s gender identities, type of relationship, and partner relationship satisfaction.

 Covariates

-We will consider several potential covariates: age, education, race/ethnicity, concurrent treatment, COVID acute and residual symptoms, and psychiatric treatment history.
+We will consider several potential covariates if the groups significantly differ between groups and they significantly predict the outcome.
+If both conditions are meet, then they will be included in the model if convergence is not an issue.
+Those covariates include age, education, race/ethnicity, concurrent treatment, COVID acute and residual symptoms, and psychiatric treatment history.

 Measures